 What kind of motor should I look for?

-The best motors have high enough power ratings to cut through anything you throw at them, including ice and frozen fruit.
-If you want a fast, powerful machine, you’ll probably want to look for a motor with at least 800 watts or one horsepower of strength.
+The best motors have enough power to cut through anything you throw at them, including ice and frozen fruit.
+If you want a fast, powerful machine, you’ll need to look for a motor with at least 800 watts or 1 horsepower of strength.
 If you’d like a quieter model and don’t need as much power, you’ll probably be fine with a lower wattage.

 The most durable motors are made of sturdy materials like stainless steel.
 Plastic components like gears can shorten your motor’s lifespan.